IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 The information for how to move the robot using a behavior tree are described in the repository [IRAS-HKA/aip_coordinator](https://github.com/IRAS-HKA/aip_coordinator.git).

-The "IRAS Coordinator" package uses the "BehaviorTree.IRAS" framework.
-It provides a starting point for high-level task control of the AIP robot application.
+The "IRAS Coordinator" package provides a starting point for high-level task control of the AIP robot application.

 The library of actions can be freely arranged using the "Groot" graphical user interface.
-There are instructions on how to create and start the Docker container as well as instructions on how to start debugging in C++.
+There are instructions on how to create and start the Docker container as well as instructions on how to start debugging.

 Once the container is started, the description can be used to design a new or change the behavior tree in Groot.
-Furthermore, instructions are given on how to create a new custom node.
+Furthermore, instructions are given on how to create a new custom node and how to create behavior trees.

 ### 4. Automatic modus via Python